-We recognise the outstanding achievements of individuals and groups, and their contribution to community life in Barnsley, through civic receptions and awards.
+We recognise the achievements of people and groups and their contribution to Barnsley through civic receptions and awards.

-The most celebrated award is the 'Freedom of the Borough', which honours people born in, living in, or having strong associations with Barnsley.
-It can also be awarded to individuals who have made a major contribution to local, national, or international life.
+The most celebrated award is the 'Freedom of the Borough'.
+This honours people born in, living in, or having strong links with Barnsley.
+It can also be awarded to people who've made a major contribution to local, national, or international life.

-Freedom of the Borough is the most important award that we can offer on the town's behalf, and those who receive it become 'Freemen' of Barnsley.
+Freedom of the Borough is the highest award that we can offer on the town's behalf.
+Those who receive it become 'Freemen' of Barnsley.
 In the past, the title of 'Freeman' came with ancient rights and privileges, but it’s now mostly honorary.

-The borough's two home army regiments - The Light Dragoons and the Yorkshire Regiment - also have the Freedom of the Borough, which means they can parade through the town centre with bayonets fixed and flags flying.
+The borough's two home army regiments - The Light Dragoons and the Yorkshire Regiment - also have the Freedom of the Borough.
+This means they can parade through the town centre with bayonets fixed and flags flying.

-You can nominate someone for the Freedom of the Borough at any time, though it's granted only in very special cases.
+You can nominate someone for the Freedom of the Borough at any time.
+Please be aware that it's only granted in very special cases.